bdesanctis/bamdam/README.md

 ### <a name="krona"></a>bamdam krona

 Converts one or more tsv files (from bamdam compute) to an XML file which can be passed to [KronaTools](https://github.com/marbl/Krona)'s ktImportXML function to produce multi-sample, damage-coloured Krona html files.
 Output is annotated with 5' damage, dust, duplicity and mean read length for each taxa for each sample, and the pie wedges of the Krona plot can be coloured by their 5' damage.
 Will also compute a summary Krona plot if the input is more than one file, with total reads per taxa and mean read-weighted damage values.
-Input tsv files may be filtered as long as the header is preserved.
+Input tsv files may be pre-filtered as long as the bamdam-style header is preserved.

 ```
 usage: bamdam krona [-h] (--in_tsv IN_TSV [IN_TSV ...] | --in_tsv_list IN_TSV_LIST) [--out_xml OUT_XML]